balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 root@b8d5c2e1f8b9:/volume1# ls
 new.js
 ```

-#### Verify new.js File reflected in containerfromimage volume1 After created in container4.
+#### 7.Verify new.js File reflected in containerfromimage volume1 After created in container4:
 ```
 # Create a Container from myvolumeimage Docker Image.